 USE CASE 1:

-Considering your administrator has created a private library named as Firm Documents and the library contains a folder named as All Firm Contracts and that your new folder must be created within this folder only, then your Library and Folder Path may be setup as:
+Considering your administrator has created a private library named as Firm Documents and the library contains a folder named All Firm Contracts, and your new folder must be created within this folder only, then your Library and Folder Path may be set up as:

 USE CASE 2:

-Considering your administrator want to use the default document library and the library contains a folder named as All Firm Contracts and that your new folder must be created within this folder only, then your Library and Folder Path may be setup as:
+Considering your administrator wants to use the default document library and the library contains a folder named All Firm Contracts and that your new folder must be created within this folder only, then your Library and Folder Path may be set up as:

 Output Values